Zettlr/zettlr-docs/docs/en/core/tables.md

 There is a slightly translucent icon on the top of the table that will turn from green to red as you edit your table.
 In order to save the changes to the table, you need to click that icon.
 Once the changes are applied to the underlying Markdown document, the icon will turn green again.
 You can also press <kbd>Cmd/Ctrl</kbd>+<kbd>S</kbd> while the table is focused.

+!!! warning

-> While the table editor aims to make editing tables easier, it does so at the expense of having the table contents automatically update.
+    While the table editor aims to make editing tables easier, it does so at the expense of having the table contents automatically update.
 Therefore, always remember to click the icon or press <kbd>Cmd/Ctrl</kbd>+<kbd>S</kbd> before leaving or closing the document.
 As a tip: You can press <kbd>Cmd/Ctrl</kbd>+<kbd>S</kbd> twice after modifying a table to first apply the changes to the table to the document and immediately afterwards save the entire document.

 ## Keyboard Navigation